jake-engelberg/docs/daprdocs/content/en/concepts/dapr-services/scheduler.md

 ## Kubernetes mode

 The Scheduler service is deployed as part of `dapr init -k`, or via the Dapr Helm charts.
 Scheduler will always run in high availability (HA) mode in Kubernetes deployments.
-Scaling up or down is not possible without incurring data loss due to the nature of the embedded data store.
+Scaling the Scheduler service replicas up or down is not possible without incurring data loss due to the nature of the embedded data store.
 [Learn more about setting HA mode in your Kubernetes service.]({{< ref "kubernetes-production.md#individual-service-ha-helm-configuration" >}})

 When a Kubernetes namespace is deleted, all the Job and Actor Reminders corresponding to that namespace are deleted.